jlinn/elasticsearch-cloud-rackspace/README.md

 ```
 If the specified container does not exist, it will automatically be created.
 The following settings are supported:
-* `container`: The name of the Cloud Files container to be used.
+* `repositories.cloudfiles.container`: The name of the Cloud Files container to be used.
 This is mandatory.
-* `region`: The datacenter to be used.
+* `repositories.cloudfiles.region`: The datacenter to be used.
 Defaults to `ORD`.
 Currently, only `DFW`, `ORD`, and `IAD` are supported.
-* `base_path`: Specifies the path within the container to store repository data.
+* `repositories.cloudfiles.base_path`: Specifies the path within the container to store repository data.
 Defaults to the root of the container.
-* `concurrent_streams`: Throttles the number of streams per node while performing a snapshot operation.
+* `repositories.cloudfiles.concurrent_streams`: Throttles the number of streams per node while performing a snapshot operation.
 Defaults to 5.
-* `chunk_size`: Big files can be broken down into chunks during snapshotting if needed.
+* `repositories.cloudfiles.chunk_size`: Big files can be broken down into chunks during snapshotting if needed.
 The chunk size can be specified in bytes or by using size value notation, i.e. 1g, 10m, 5k.
 Defaults to 100m.
-* `compress`: When set to true, metadata files are stored in compressed format.
+* `repositories.cloudfiles.compress`: When set to true, metadata files are stored in compressed format.
 This setting doesn't affect index files which are already compressed by default.
 Defaults to false.